-French onion soup is something I thought you only ordered in restaurants…until now.
-I was actually given this French onion soup by my parents to try.
-They purchased it from Costco and ranted and raved about how good it was and compared it to the kind of French onion soup they get on cruise ships when travelling.
+Today I’m reviewing the Cuisine Adventures French Onion Soup.
+I was actually given this French onion soup by my parents a few years ago to try.
+They purchased it from Costco and ranted and raved about how good it is.

 Other soups from Costco are the Costco Johnny’s Potato Cheddar Soup Mix, Costco Kirkland Signature Cheddar Broccoli Soup, Costco Ajinomoto Tokyo Style Shoyu Ramen with Chicken, Costco Kirkland Signature Chicken Tortilla Soup and the Costco Authentic Asian Hand Wrapped Shrimp Wonton Soup.

 You can find the soup in the freezer section at Costco.
 The item number is 301883.

 The first thing you notice is that the soup is loaded with cheese, onion and pieces of bread!
 I love how crispy and golden brown the cheese gets on top from baking the soup in the oven.
 Each serving of soup is fairly small, but it’s a very hearty soup.

 The flavors are mild, but pleasant.
 You notice the different textures of the cheese, onion and bread as much or more than the flavors.
 The cheese is nice and chewy and the onions add a bit of crunch (though not a lot as they’re well cooked).

 I can’t imagine too many people not liking this soup.
 It’s a mild yet extremely satisfying comfort food that’s perfect for fall and winter.
 I think it works best as an appetizer, but I’m sure some people out there would love it as a main course!

 The Costco Cuisine Adventures French Onion Soup costs $12.49 Canadian for six soups.
 Keep in mind you’re probably paying a bit for the fancy vacuum seal packaging.